-This effort has been undertaken to intentionally obscure the true size, scope and impact of Lead-Poisoning — the single largest and most costly long-term public health crisis in this country — and to deflect blame and accountability for the incalculable ongoing harm done to successive generations of Americans from the Lead-based paint products (and, to a lesser degree, other Leaded products) these companies knowingly manufactured and promoted for decades – even after their own scientists determined that these products were incredibly dangerous [harming employees of the companies but also causing permanent brain damage, seizures and death to children exposed to even small amounts of the invisible toxic micro-dust continually coming off of surfaces in homes painted with Lead paint].
+This effort has been undertaken to intentionally obscure the true size, scope, and impact of Lead-Poisoning — the single largest and most costly long-term public health crisis in this country — and to deflect blame and accountability for the incalculable ongoing harm done to successive generations of Americans from the Lead-based paint products (and, to a lesser degree, other Leaded products) these companies knowingly manufactured and promoted for decades even after their own scientists determined these products to be incredibly dangerous (harming employees of the companies but also causing permanent brain damage, seizures, and death to children exposed to even small amounts of the invisible toxic micro-dust continually coming off of surfaces in homes painted with Lead paint).

 promoted the dusting of these products as a benefit:

 At the core of this false narrative are two key ideas

 For most of the last four decades (since the “1978 ban on Lead paint”) if you randomly asked virtually any U.S. citizen what they knew about Lead-poisoning, you’d get an answer that contained various elements of this Lead industry-authored (or influenced) narrative.
 The two key misconceptions are as follows:

 - Lead-poisoning is mostly* a thing of the past, ‘solved’ with the 1978 ban on Lead-based paint.

 - Lead-poisoning “only” (primarily?) happens to low-income Black families, living in in poorly-maintained housing (“slums”).